Get to Know the Caldecott Winners

 Accessing the Webcast

-As part of the Caldecott Award's 75th Anniversary, ALSC is offering this webcast to all personal ALSC members free of charge.
+As part of the Caldecott Award's 75th Anniversary, ALSC offered this webcast to all personal ALSC members free of charge.
 If you are an ALSC member you will need your ALA login information to access the webcast; if you click on this link and receive a page error message, please ignore it and proceed to the login link in the top right corner of the page.
 Become an ALSC member and save on the price of the webinar.

 To take part you must have a computer, Internet access, web browser, and a copy of Flash® Player 8 or higher.
 You can download a free copy of Flash® Player from the Adobe website if you do not already have it on your computer.